Version: 1.0

 How fast is consent synchronized?

-Within 24 hours — for updates to existing consent preferences.
+24 hours: for updates to existing consent.

 What if a user changes their preferences?

-Does the banner show on every device?
+consent_sync cookie.Does the banner show on every device?

-Possibly on the first visit per device.
-However, if the user has already consented on another device and the same user_id is provided, the banner will not appear on subsequent visits.
+Possibly on the FIRST visit per device (permitted), but if the user has already consented on another device and the same

-Based on your CCM configuration — between 1 and 13 months.
+Based on your CCM configuration (1-13 months).

 🔒 Security & Privacy